Our Team

 In addition to clinical practice, I was a professor of psychology at Pine Manor College, a liberal arts college for women in Boston, Massachusetts from 2005-2008.
 I now am a full-time clinician helping adults, children, adolescents, and families find peace and hope within themselves.

-I attained a Ph.D. in Human Development and Family Studies from Cornell University.
-I am currently a post-doctoral fellow in the Department of Educational Psychology at the University of Utah, where I research the sociocultural factors that influence what happens in therapy and the outcomes from treatment.
+I obtained a Ph.D. in Human Development and Family Studies from Cornell University and a MEd in Clinical Mental Health Counseling from the University of Utah.
+I am currently a postdoctoral fellow in the Department of Educational Psychology at the University of Utah, where I research the sociocultural factors that influence what happens in therapy and the outcomes from treatment.
 I am passionate about identifying what counselors need throughout their training and development to help them provide competent, compassionate, and socially just care.
-I will complete my Master’s degree in Clinical Mental Health Counseling at the University of Utah in the near future.
-I have experience working with adults who have relationship and identity development concerns, a history of trauma, experiences with grief and loss, difficulties with anxiety, depression, and emotional expression, as well as work-related stress.
+I have experience working with adults who have relationship and identity development concerns, a history of trauma, experiences with grief and loss, difficulties with anxiety, depression, and emotional expression, as well as work-related stress and career concerns.

 Due to my background in human development, I bring a psychodynamic, family systems, and attachment-based perspective to my clinical work.
 I believe that early experiences with significant caregivers shape the way human beings see themselves, others, and the world.
 When working with clients, I aim to co-create a relationship built on trust, genuine connection, and encouragement.
 It is my belief that security in the therapeutic relationship allows clients to explore themselves and their worlds more freely and deeply.
 Additionally, I use the bioecological systems theory to hold the complexity of the human experience at the forefront of my mind.
 I think about the contexts that individuals frequently engage in and how these contexts— especially when harsh, invalidating, and/or oppressive— make it difficult for people to actualize their potential.
 My vision is for therapy to be a place where clients are empowered to be their authentic selves despite external challenges, and by doing so, they may transform the world around them.